EzequielCaste/personal-site/_posts/Check your head 0bc2d019ba0e4a8a98ab5def8c090365.md

 ---
 title: 'Check your <head>'
-excerpt: 'There are many steps to follow when designing and building a webpage, choosing a color scheme, determining which technologies to use, which hosting site, domain name, etc.'
+excerpt: 'What are meta tags and why are they important?'
 date: '2021-06-10T05:35:07.322Z'
 ---